carraraJ/carraraJ/README.md

 I am a Systems Analysis and Development Student from Brazil focused on learning a diverse range of programming languages, frameworks, etc. My current focus is learning Python and starting my web development journey by learning Javascript.

+I am a self-taught English speaker with a passion for learning other languages.
+I am in my journey to learn Korean via immersion and also interested in other romance languages such as Italian.